WKBE: History

 In June 1967, the station signed on as a country music outlet WXQL-FM.
 Its original owner was Harry Barker, who already owned WBZA (1410 AM), a daytime-only station.
-The station was originally licensed to Glens Falls, NY and was the region's first FM station, although other FM stations were already on the air in the Capital District.
+The station was originally licensed to Glens Falls, New York, and was the region's first FM station, although other FM stations were already on the air in the Capital District.
 Both stations were later sold to Soundcasters, Inc.

 In 1970, the call sign was changed to WBZA-FM.
 It simulcast the Top 40 programming of WBZA, but went back to country during the evening hours after WBZA's sunset sign off in those days, since 1410 was originally a daytimer.
 Eventually WBZA-FM completely separated its programming from WBZA, and became a beautiful music outlet in the mid-1970s.
 Throughout the rest of the 1970s, 1980s, and early 1990s, the station generally did a variation of what would now be considered hot adult contemporary.

 After WBZA-FM, numerous call signs appeared on 107.1 including WNIQ from 1979 to 1986, WAYI from 1986 to 1993, and WMJR from 1993 to 1996.
 On July 1, it flipped to Top 40 as "WHTR Hot 107.1", licensed to Hudson Falls and owned by Bradmark Communications, owner of several other stations in the market.
 At its outset, the station had a locally run contemporary hits sound going against several out-of-market stations.
 WHTR's most famous alumni of this period was Joe Rosati, now better known as "Joey Kidd" of WHTZ (with stops at WFLY, WKKF, and WQSX along the way, who made his debut at the station.

 Though WHTR did fairly well in the ratings and was able to sell many ads in the summer months when tourism in the area is high, Bradmark wanted a station that was more compatible with other stations in the cluster.
 In October 1997, WHTR's format was flipped from Top 40 to oldies under the new moniker Wheels 107.1.
 Though all satellite-fed programming, the station got a small but steady listener base.
 However its ratings were worse than that of Hot 107.1 and the revenues were only marginally better overall.

 In 2000, Bradmark Communications was sold to Vox Media.
 Unlike Bradmark, Vox was committed to locally based radio and planned to take the oldies genre local until a construction permit was filed to move sister station WZZM-FM into the Albany market.
 At the start of 2001, the country format of WZZM-FM was moved to the 107.1 frequency, localized, and became WFFG with the "Froggy" branding popular in other markets throughout the Northeast.
 WHTR and its satellite-fed oldies format were moved to WZZM-FM's 93.5 MHz frequency and remained there until the station moved to the Albany market in April 2002 where it is today WYAI, an affiliate of the Air 1 network.
 With that move, WFFG's community of licence changed to Corinth to satisfy FCC community of license concerns.